-Under Objective 3 - capacity Building

-Degree training of two African graduate students (UCR and Senegal).
+Under Objective 3 - capacity Building Degree training of two African graduate students (UCR and Senegal).
 Short-term intensive training of HC breeders in molecular breeding.

-V. Engagement of USAID Field Mission(s)

-During the main cowpea season July-September in 2015, the UC-R PI and Co-PI will make field visits to the three HCs to review and coordinate field based phenotyping activities.
-During these HC trips, we will arrange to visit the Senegal and the Ghana country missions and also the West Africa regional mission in Accra.
-The mission visits will be made together with the respective Host Country PI and Co-PI plus senior NARS administrators where feasible, and will be used to inform the mission staff of our LIL cowpea modern breeding project goals and activities in each country and in the region.
-In Burkina Faso, we will connect with the mission representation from Niger to inform them of our activities, and as we have done in the past, with US Consulate leaders in Ougadougou.
-The UC-R team will also assist the NARS PIs in developing project activity briefs for them to share directly with the US Mission staff to keep them informed and to solicit possible Mission buy-ins.
+V. Engagement of USAID Field Mission(s): During the main cowpea season July-September in 2016, the UC-R PI and Co-PI will make a field visit to HC Senegal to review and coordinate field based phenotyping activities.
+During this HC trip, we will arrange to visit the Senegal USAID mission.
+The mission visit will be made together with the respective Host Country PI and Co-PI plus senior NARS administrators where feasible, and will be used to inform the mission staff of our LIL cowpea modern breeding project goals and activities in the country and in the region.
+In Burkina Faso and Ghana, following field visits in 2014 to Burkina and 2015 to Ghana (planned), the UC-R team will assist the NARS PIs in developing project activity briefs for them to share directly with the US Mission staff to keep them informed and to solicit possible Mission buy-ins.

 VI.
 Partnering and Networking Activities: We will work closely with other national and international cowpea breeders, including Drs.
-Ousmane Boukar and Christian Fatokun, Senior Scientists and Cowpea Breeders at IITA, Dr. Mohammed Ishiyaku of the IAR in Nigeria, Dr. Prince Addae, AATF, Nigeria, and Dr. Rogerio Chiulele, Eduardo Mondlane University, Maputo, in Mozambigue.
+Ousmane Boukar and Christian Fatokun, Senior Scientists and Cowpea Breeders at IITA, Dr. Mohammed Ishiyaku of the IAR in Nigeria, Dr. Prince Addae, AATF, Nigeria, and Dr. Rogerio Chiulele, Eduardo Mondlane University, Maputo, in Mozambique.
 We will continue to work with national extension services, World Vision International, World Bank and other NGOs to extend new cowpea technologies.
 Specifically in the Host Countries for this project, we will network with NGOs and farmers' cooperatives in Burkina Faso, Senegal, and Ghana.
 Although we do not have a formal seed systems objective in the project, the new cowpea varieties developed by the project will be fed into the NARS coordinated seed systems structure in each country.
 New varieties will be assured of entry and promotion in the seed systems.
 Exciting events are occurring to aid in this realization for seed multiplication and distribution to farmers.
-In Senegal, HC PI N. Cisse is working with World Bank on its recent \$80M commitment to the cowpea seed system, while CORAF and AGRA with Foundation support are working to advance the seed systems in Burkina Faso, Ghana and neighboring countries.
-HC PIs I. Drabo and I. Atokple are involved in these efforts and can promote the introduction of the new CRSP and LIL cowpea varieties.
+In Senegal, HC PI N. Cisse is working with World Bank on its recent \$60M commitment to agricultural productivity of the cowpea seed system, while CORAF and AGRA with Foundation support are working to advance the seed systems in Burkina Faso, Ghana and neighboring countries.
+HC PIs I. Drabo and Benoit J. Batieno (INERA) and I. Atokple and F. Kusi (SARI) are involved in these efforts and can promote the introduction of the new CRSP and LIL cowpea varieties.
 This will be especially important for Objective 2 activities through which CRSP variety releases are in progress in Senegal and Burkina Faso.
+In Ghana the project is collaborating with the newly launched USAID cowpea dissemination project (Taking cowpeas to scale in West Africa).
+The LIL project team are actively involved in the planning, protocol preparation and implementation of the project.
+The five large white grain type cowpeas (at least 25 g (100 grains) developed by Dr. Cisse and other lines to be released by Burkina Faso will be helpful to the cowpea out-scaling project assuming access to the seeds in Ghana.
+The LIL project in Ghana is also collaborating with Promise project of CARE International which seeks to introduce improved quality cowpea varieties as well as IPM strategies for cowpea production to farmers.